-b Sit in the helicopter and refamiliarise yourself with the external and ground checks, cockpit layout, fuel system and position of all controls etc. c Carry out refresher training as described in para 2.2 if you have not flown the type in the last six months.
-(Many commercial operators require a check-flight if their pilots have not flown the type in the last 28 days!)
+Sit in the helicopter and re-familiarise yourself with the external and ground checks, cockpit layout, fuel system and position of all controls etc.

+Carry out refresher training as previously mentioned if you have not flown the type in the last six months.
+(Many commercial operators and flying schools require a check-flight if their pilots have not flown the type in the last 28 days)